zh1peng/ManualQC/README.md

 ## Manual QC
 <a href="https://imgur.com/XYa5qyJ"><img src="https://i.imgur.com/XYa5qyJ.png" title="source: imgur.com" /></a>

-#### Current version: v1.1.5
-#### This GUI is developed using Matlab2016a.
-Please cite this tools if you use it for your paper

-### Breif Introduction
-Currently, more algorithms have been developed to automatically detect and remove EEG artefacts, but manual inventions are still needed.
-At least, in our lab, all EEG datasets have been QCed manually.
-When I started running QC on EEG data two years ago, I had to click the menu multiple times to load dataset, remove bad epoches, interpolate bad channels, remove ICs and save dataset.
-Then recorded those info manually and added comments if necessary.
-I couldn’t find an efficient way to do that from eeglab, so I incorporated QC related functions from eeglab and assembled them into one GUI. (in-house version) [https://github.com/zh1peng/EEGQC_GUI].
-This GUI have been used in our lab for one year and it worked well.

-Realized that this could be useful by others who need to do manual QC on eegdata.
-I re-programmed it QC GUI with

-1.Advanced GUI-building codes [all stuffs in one file].

-2.Better interface that is similar to eeglab.

-3.Customised eeglab functions to facilitate QC process.

-4.A tiny bug appears in in-house version fixed

-### Release notes:
-2017-10-09 ManualQC v1.0 Released

-2017-10-10 Tiny bug fixed/Typo corrected

-2017-10-24 ManualQC v1.1:
-* mainly added in a new button which allows users to do ICs removal first
-* added as eegplugin
-* fixed the save bug
-* calculate how many trials are marked as bad trials

-2017-10-28 ManualQC v1.1.1:
-*  fixed xlswrite on linux/mac error
-*  added button to plot ICs activition giving info on the ICs should be removed or not.
- *  display search results.

-2017-11-11 ManualQC v1.1.2:

-* check version when initiate the gui

-2017-11-13
-* add cell2csv  11.13
-* fix save error (Orz)

-2017-11-27 ManualQC v1.1.3:
- * tiny bug fixed; couldn't find functions from eeglab
- * disable 'Load' button after click
- * disable 'remove IC first' button after click save button

-2017-12-11
-* tiny bug when launching the GUI (version check and eeglab path warning)
-* change the order of IC remove. remove IC first if any when saving the datasets
-* fix error with load without eeglab in path.

-2018-01-16 ManualQC v1.1.4:
-* changing eeglab options to save as 1 file instead of two.
-If your lab is using 2 files setting, just remove this:
-` pop_editoptions( 'option_savetwofiles', 0);`

-2018-04-20 ManualQC v.1.1.5

-* improve a few things after saving dateset
-* change ICs number to show as 35

-## Breif Manual
-### Step0.
-Use it seperately from eeglab:

-1. Add eeglab in Matlab path
-2. Add manualqc in Matlab path
-3. Run manualqc

-Use it as eeglab plugin:
-1. download it from plugin manager of eeglab [if available]. or downlaod the manualqc1.1 folder to the plugins folder in eeglab
-2. load any dataset and the tool entry will be appeared in tools menu.

-### Step1.
-Search datasets using a regular expression.
+#### Current Version: v1.1.6
+#### This GUI was developed using Matlab 2016a.
+Please cite this tool if you use it in your paper.

+### Brief Introduction
+While more algorithms have been developed to automatically detect and remove EEG artifacts, manual intervention is often still necessary.
+In our lab, all EEG datasets undergo manual QC.
+When I began performing QC on EEG data two years ago, I had to navigate through multiple menus to load datasets, remove bad epochs, interpolate bad channels, remove ICs, and save datasets.
+Then, I manually recorded this information and added comments where necessary.
+Finding no efficient solution in EEGLAB, I incorporated QC-related functions from EEGLAB into a single GUI (in-house version) [https://github.com/zh1peng/EEGQC_GUI].
+This GUI has been used in our lab for a year and has proven effective.

+Believing this could benefit others needing to perform manual QC on EEG data, I re-programmed the QC GUI with:

+1. Advanced GUI-building codes [all functionalities in one file].
+2. A better interface that is similar to EEGLAB.
+3. Customized EEGLAB functions to facilitate the QC process.
+4. A fix for a minor bug present in the in-house version.

+### Release Notes:
+- **2017-10-09**: ManualQC v1.0 Released.
+- **2017-10-10**: Minor bug fixed/typo corrected.
+- **2017-10-24**: ManualQC v1.1:
+  - Added a new button allowing users to remove ICs first.
+  - Added as an eegplugin.
+  - Fixed the save bug.
+  - Now calculates the number of trials marked as bad.
+- **2017-10-28**: ManualQC v1.1.1:
+  - Fixed `xlswrite` error on Linux/Mac.
+  - Added a button to plot IC activations, giving info on which ICs should be removed.
+  - Improved display of search results.
+- **2017-11-11**: ManualQC v1.1.2:
+  - Added version check at GUI initiation.
+- **2017-11-13**:
+  - Added `cell2csv`.
+  - Fixed a save error.
+- **2017-11-27**: ManualQC v1.1.3:
+  - Fixed a minor bug; couldn't find functions from EEGLAB.
+  - Disabled 'Load' button after clicking.
+  - Disabled 'Remove IC first' button after clicking the save button.
+- **2017-12-11**:
+  - Fixed a minor bug when launching the GUI (version check and EEGLAB path warning).
+  - Changed the order of IC removal.
+Now removes IC first if any when saving the datasets.
+  - Fixed error with load without EEGLAB in path.
+- **2018-01-16**: ManualQC v1.1.4:
+  - Changed EEGLAB options to save as one file instead of two.
+If your lab uses the 2 files setting, remove this: `pop_editoptions('option_savetwofiles', 0);`
+- **2018-04-20**: ManualQC v1.1.5:
+  - Improved a few things after saving the dataset.
+  - Changed the displayed number of ICs to show as 35.
+- **2024-02-21**: ManualQC v1.1.6:
+  - Loads the log file if it is saved using the same name as the dataset.
+  - Dumps QC information to the log file if it exists.

+## Brief Manual
+### Step 0:
+Use it separately from EEGLAB:
+1. Add EEGLAB to the Matlab path.
+2. Add ManualQC to the Matlab path.
+3. Run ManualQC.

+Use it as an EEGLAB plugin:
+1. Download it from the plugin manager of EEGLAB [if available], or download the ManualQC1.1 folder to the plugins folder in EEGLAB.
+2. Load any dataset, and the tool entry will appear in the tools menu.

+### Step 1: Search datasets using a regular expression.
 1. Enter a regular expression.
-One example is shown in the info panel.
-Type doc regexp to see more examples.
-  [Our lab is using `^Final\w*.set` as 'Final' is added as prefix on pre-processed data]
+An example is shown in the info panel.
+Type `doc regexp` to see more examples.
+[Our lab uses `^Final\w*.set` since 'Final' is added as a prefix to pre-processed data.]
-2. Paste or select data directory.
+2. Paste or select the data directory.
 3. Click search.

-If there is any file matching the regular expression in the data directory:
+If any file matching the regular expression is found in the data directory:
-* Load button will be enabled
+- The Load button will be enabled.
-* Index of file to load will be updated to 1.
+- The index of the file to load will be updated to 1.
-* File number will be displayed.
+- The file number will be displayed.

-### Step2.
-Load a dataset.
+### Step 2: Load a dataset.
-**This only works when you are trying to load set file and the index of dataset is correct.**
+**This only works when you are trying to load a .set file, and the dataset index is correct.**

 If the dataset is loaded correctly:
-* Some basic information of the dataset will be display.
-  (Note: Data quality is calculated as the initial scale when epoch scrolling function.
+- Basic information about the dataset will be displayed.
+(Note: Data quality is calculated as the initial scale when using the epoch scrolling function.
 To some extent, this is a good index for data quality.)
-* Epochs/Channels/ICs button will be enabled.
+- The Epochs/Channels/ICs button will be enabled.

-### Step3.
-Check epochs, channels and ICs.
+### Step 3: Check epochs, channels, and ICs.
-#### Exploring epochs
+#### Exploring Epochs
-Inspect epochs and select bad ones in a normal way.
+Inspect epochs and select the bad ones in the usual way.
-Mark: Mark selected epocehs as bad epochs.
-The Bad epochs will be displayed in the information panel and removed when you save the dataset.
+- Mark: Mark selected epochs as bad epochs.
+The bad epochs will be displayed in the information panel and removed when you save the dataset.

-#### Select channels (ctrl/shift for multiple selections)
+#### Select Channels (ctrl/shift for multiple selections)
-* Clear: clear previously marked channels.
+- Clear: Clear previously marked channels.
-* Mark: Mark the selected channels as bad channels.
+- Mark: Mark the selected channels as bad channels.
-* Property: Plot selected channels properties.

-The Bad channels will be displayed in the information panel and interpolated by default way when you save the dataset.
+- Property: Plot selected channels' properties.
+The bad channels will be displayed in the information panel and interpolated by default when you save the dataset.

-#### Select ICs.
+#### Select ICs
-* Click the label above the topoplots.
+- Click the label above the topoplots.
-* Mark the IC as Accept or Reject.
-    Then the label of rejected ICs will be in red and accepted ICs will be in green.
+- Mark the IC as Accept or Reject.
+Then the label of rejected ICs will be in red, and accepted ICs will be in green.
-* Selected ICs: update selected ICs.
+- Selected ICs: Update selected ICs.
 This is for testing IC removal.
-* Test removal: Compare data before and after the removal of selected ICs.
+- Test Removal: Compare data before and after the removal of selected ICs.
-* Test removal: Compare averaged data before and after the removal of selected ICs.
+- Test Averaged Removal: Compare averaged data before and after the removal of selected ICs.
-* Clear all selections: will clear ICs and reopen this window.
+- Clear All Selections: This will clear ICs and reopen this window.
-* Ok: Confirm selection of ICs to be removed.
+- Ok: Confirm the selection of ICs to be removed.
 The selected ICs will be displayed in the information panel and removed when you save the dataset.

-#### Remove ICs first
+#### Remove ICs First
-Some trials marked as bad could be kept if you have removed some bad ICs.
-The idea for the button Remove Bad ICs First is designed for the situation that you want to remove some bad ICs first and do the rest QC.
+Some trials marked as bad could be kept if some bad ICs are removed first.
+The "Remove Bad ICs First" button is designed for situations where you want to remove some bad ICs first and then perform the rest of the QC.

-### Step4.
-Add user’s comments and rate the dataset.
+### Step 4: Add user’s comments and rate the dataset.
-Make comments and rate dataset like:
+Make comments and rate the dataset, such as:
-* a lot of alpha
+- A lot of alpha activity.
-* a lot of movement or muscle/EMG artefacts
+- A lot of movement or muscle/EMG artifacts.
-* over 20% of epochs removed -> mark as 'caution' for 'data usable?'
+- Over 20% of epochs removed -> mark as 'caution' for 'data usable?'
-* over 40-50% of epochs removed -> mark as 'bad' for 'data usable?'
+- Over 40-50% of epochs removed -> mark as 'bad' for 'data usable?'

-Click add to update comments
+Click "Add" to update comments.

-### Step5.
-Save manually QCed dataset.
+### Step 5: Save the manually QCed dataset.
-* QC info will be updated in QC_log in workspace
+- QC info will be updated in the QC_log in the workspace.
-* Temporary QC info will be saved as qc_info_bak_on_HH.MM in the save path.
+- Temporary QC info will be saved as qc_info_bak_on_HH.MM in the save path.

-### Step6.
-Save the QC_log by copying or xlswrite etc
+### Step 6: Save the QC_log by copying or using xlswrite, etc.
-Final QC info will be saved, when you finish the last file.
+The final QC info will be saved when you finish the last file.

 ## Tips on QC